mjtamlyn/ayb-notes/7-redis-steady-go.md

 - Real time logging

 You get basic data types like ints, sets, lists etc. It's aso got expiry so can be used for rate logging.
+It's good for scoreboards and sorted sets are ideal.

+## Characteristics

+Single threaded, event driven.
+Very high performance, but can be limited.
+Every operation is atomic so it's easy to make sure data isn't mucked up.